wilsonwangdev/frontend-tools-explorer/CONTRIBUTING.md

    # Alternative: If you have network issues with Corepack
    npm install -g pnpm@8.15.4
    pnpm install

+   # Note: Ensure you're using Node.js v22 LTS
+   # Check your version with: node -v
+   # If needed, install the LTS version from nodejs.org
    ```

    > If you encounter network issues with Corepack during git operations, see the [Troubleshooting section in PACKAGE-MANAGER.md](./PACKAGE-MANAGER.md#troubleshooting).